 Arenas contain one or more service areas, which have specific purposes for a particular test.
-Examples include loading and unloading areas, rotators, storage areas, etc. Service areas may contain specific environment objects, such as shelves, racks, etc. They may be accessible from different locations, i.e. it might be possible to reach an area from two or more sides.
-Note that service areas can have different heights.
+Examples include loading and unloading areas, rotating tables, storage areas, etc. Service areas may contain specific environment objects, such as shelves, racks, etc. They may be accessible from different locations, i.e. it might be possible to reach an area from two or more sides.
+Note that service areas can have different heights, which are fixed at the arena setup time and mantained for the entire cometition.
+However, from 2020 on and in order to make the competition more realistic, the heights of the service areas will be variable, allowing the OC to adjust them before each test run.
 If a service area has a height of zero cm, a tape will mark the area (see Figure 3.6).
 The tape will be on the floor and will be blue/white striped.
-The surounded area is covered by a white sheet of paper fixed by the tape.
+The surounded area may be covered by a white sheet of paper fixed by the tape.
 The OC is responsible to replace it in case of pollution or tears.
 This tape may be crossed, and does not count as a collision.
-If the robot touches an manipulation object while navigating, this will be handled as a collision.
+If the robot touches a manipulation object while navigating, this will be handled as a collision.